CurtisAccelerate/ChatGPT-Augmentify/README.md

 But, I ran into too many problems with slow execution or other problems so the augmentated capabilities was shifted to Python dynamic file.
 See the work and template.

+### Security
+Because we processes server-side tags to run code, it is theoretically possible a poisioned URL to execute code if accessed via ChatGPT.
+This is a remote risk.
+However, for stronger security, you canchange the # pyclient tag to a unique identifier.

 Special thanks & See Also Similar Project: https://github.com/zsodur/chatgpt-api-by-browser-script